Home > Short-Term Health Insurance > North Dakota Short-Term Health Insurance

 Is short-term health insurance available for purchase in North Dakota?

 Yes.
-At least three insurers offer short-term health insurance in North Dakota, with initial terms of up to six months.
+At least two insurers offer short-term health insurance in North Dakota, with initial terms of up to 180 days, or about six months.
+Some are renewable for a total of 360 days.

 Which short-term plan durations are permitted under North Dakota rules?